alokamgnaneswarasai/Linear-regression-using-gradient-descent/readme.md

 ## Dataset

 The dataset used in this project is a small example dataset.
-It consists of [describe your dataset here, including its features and target variable].
 You can find the dataset in the [dataset folder](./data.csv).

 ## Implementation

-- `linear_regression_sgd.py`: This script contains the implementation of linear regression using Stochastic Gradient Descent (SGD).
+- `linear_regression.ipynb`: This script contains the implementation of linear regression using Stochastic Gradient Descent (SGD) and Gradient Descent.
-- `linear_regression_gradient_descent.py`: This script contains the implementation of linear regression using Gradient Descent.

 ## Usage